casartar/Tangara-Workshop/README.md

 ### Step 11 - Faceplate rework
 Take the finished faceplate to the rework station.
-There we will check whether there are any short circuits and these are eliminated if necessary.
+There we will check whether there are any short circuits and fix them if necessary.
 Here you will also receive the ribbon cable that connects the two boards.